 In 1934, Berenice Abbott took a photo which we can call now an icon.
-New York by wasn photographed enough, but there is nothing like this shot.
+Even if New York was photographed enough, but there is nothing like this shot.
 The view over Manhattan from the top of Empire State Building at night, where cars are still noisey, people are stil working, drinking in a bar, reading fairtales to their kids.
 Although, the lights of New York are still showing that this city is always lively and bright.

 I imagine myself coming to New York from Europe in 1930s, schocked by those super-tall buildings, dominating skyscrapers, that diversity of automobiles and the life lived by the population of a multinational city.
 Ilya Ilf and Yevgeni Petrov visited the United States im 1935 to explore the American society and they were also mesmerized by New York views.